philsturgeon/phil.tech/_posts/2013-09-01-named-parameters-in-php.markdown

 ### What about arrays?

-Whenever I say I'd like to use named parameters, somebody says "why do you need them, just use arrays!".
+Whenever I say I'd like to use named parameters, somebody says "why do you need them, just use arrays!"

 <blockquote class="twitter-tweet"><p><a href="https://twitter.com/philsturgeon">@philsturgeon</a> That argument always comes up on internals when named parameters are raised.
 Shows a fundamental misunderstanding, I feel.</p>&mdash; weierophinney (@mwop) <a href="https://twitter.com/mwop/statuses/361982046433845248">July 29, 2013</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-Well, if its my only option I guess I will, but how does it look:
+Well, if it's my only option I guess I will, but how does it look:

 {% highlight php %}
 public function getFriends($args)